youknowriad/react-graphql-redux/README.md

 react-graphql-redux
 ===================

-This library provides allows you to use GraphQL to query your Redux store.
+This library allows you to use GraphQL to query your Redux store.
 This library is in its early stages, feel free to send any PR.

 Usage